HSBNE-Archive/Policy/Rules/Rules.md

     4. The management committee may decide the way in which the notice must be given.

-        a.
-Initially, and unless the management committee decides otherwise, notice of meetings shall be by electronic mailing (hackerspace_brisbane@googlegroups.com) list and Google™ calendar.
+        1. Initially, and unless the management committee decides otherwise, notice of meetings shall be by electronic mailing (hackerspace_brisbane@googlegroups.com) list and Google™ calendar.

     5. However, notice of the following meetings must be given in writing ( email is acceptable) —

-        a.  a meeting called to hear and decide the appeal of a person against the management committee's decision—
+        1.  a meeting called to hear and decide the appeal of a person against the management committee's decision—

-            i.  to reject the person's application for membership of the association; or
+            1.  to reject the person's application for membership of the association; or
-            ii. to terminate the person's membership of the association;
+            2.  to terminate the person's membership of the association;

-        b.  a meeting called to hear and decide a proposed special resolution of the association.
+        2.  a meeting called to hear and decide a proposed special resolution of the association.

     6. A notice of a general meeting must state the business to be conducted at